hellt/netdevops.me/blog/posts/noshut/2015-11-03-basic-l3vpn-bgpmpls-vpn-or-vprn-configuration-alcatel-lucent-juniper.md

 [BGP community](https://netdevops.me/2015/09/alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community/) is a good way to solve this problem.
 For L3VPNs a specific [extended community](https://tools.ietf.org/html/rfc4360) was defined in [RFC 4364 Section 4.3.1](https://tools.ietf.org/html/rfc4364#section-4.3.1) called **Route Target**.

-{{< admonition type=info title="RFC 4364.
-Route Target definition" open=false >}}
+!!!info "RFC 4364.
+Route Target definition"
     Every VRF is associated with one or more Route Target (RT) attributes.
 When a VPN-IPv4 route is created (from an IPv4 route that the PE has learned from a CE) by a PE router, it is associated with one or more Route Target attributes.
 These are carried in BGP as attributes of the route.

     Any route associated with Route Target T must be distributed to every PE router that has a VRF associated with Route Target T. When such route is received by a PE router, it is eligible to be installed in those of the PE's VRFs that are associated with Route Target T. (Whether it actually gets installed depends upon the outcome of the BGP decision process, and upon the outcome of the decision process of the IGP (i.e., the intra-domain routing protocol) running on the PE/CE interface.)

     A Route Target attribute can be thought of as identifying a set of sites.
 (Though it would be more precise to think of it as identifying a set of VRFs.)
 Associating a particular Route Target attribute with a route allows that route to be placed in the VRFs that are used for routing traffic that is received from the corresponding sites.

     There is a set of Route Targets that a PE router attaches to a route received from site S; these may be called the "Export Targets".
 And there is a set of Route Targets that a PE router uses to determine whether a route received from another PE router could be placed in the VRF associated with site S; these may be called the "Import Targets".
 The two sets are distinct, and need not be the same.
 Note that a particular VPN-IPv4 route is only eligible for installation in a particular VRF if there is some Route Target that is both one of the route's Route Targets and one of the VRF's Import Targets.
-{{< /admonition >}}

 Usually the RTs are represented as `<AS Number of a client network>:<VRF ID>`: